ZuhairQuakes/AI-Fault-Classification/README.md

 # xai-megathrust
-Repository for the codes used in the paper: Testing driving mechanisms of megathrust seismicity with Explainable Artificial Intelligence.
+Repository for the codes used in the research: Testing driving mechanisms of big earthquakes with Explainable Artificial Intelligence.

-Collaborators: Juan Carlos Graciosa, Fabio A. Capitanio, Adam Beall, Mitchell Hargreaves, Thyagarajulu Gollapalli, Titus Tang, Mohd Zuhair

 ## Directories:
 1. helper_pkg: Package containing helper routines used during the creation of grids.